As an entrepreneur, budgeting can be overwhelming.

 Really knowing your numbers will also help you strategize and target your efforts by answering questions like:

 - How much does it cost to onboard a client?

-- What are the costs per client for taxes, accounting software, Paypal or other billing site, marketing, networking, etc?
+- What are the costs per client for taxes, accounting software, Paypal or another billing site, marketing, networking, etc.?

 - How much money are you spending on networking groups?
 Are your networking efforts converting leads to sales?